Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 ##### Add a wrapper to all form fields

-It's possible to wrap all form fields in a custom component to create wrapping markup, for example, to control the vertical rhythm.
-The wrappers will contain both the label and value of the field.
+You can wrap all form fields in a custom component to create wrapping markup, for example, to control the vertical rhythm.
+The wrappers contain both the label and value of the field.

 ```jsx
 // Sample wraps all fields in a div and prints a span with the field name unless the field is a Text field type